 Get up close to nature in a controlled setting by visiting Bolderwood Deer Sanctuary.
 It is possible to see deer in the park without visiting the sanctuary, but it’s not always guaranteed, so stop by the viewing platform for a view of these beautiful creatures.

 If you want to give your children a fun activity that is also educational, head along for one of the organised events put on by the park.
 These include trails through various sections of the park with a tour guide and a look at the wildlife, such as birds in their natural environment.

-For a simple yet memorable activity, grab a kite from the souvenir store and head to Whitefield Moor.
-Fly them high and enjoy a relaxing picnic in a spot with great views, before heading back to your New Forest holiday letting to rest up for the following day's activities.
+For a simple yet memorable family holiday activity, grab a kite from the souvenir store and head to Whitefield Moor.
+Fly them high and enjoy a relaxing picnic with the kids in a spot with great views, before heading back to your New Forest holiday letting to rest up for the following day's activities.